top of page

 Letters written and sent by the Moorland Association on key moorland management issues.

-Defra Cannot Ignore the Value of Recreational Game Shooting: Our Letter to The Telegraph
+Defra Cannot Ignore the Value of Recreational Game Shooting: Our Letter in The Telegraph

 Labour's Land Use Framework threatens vital private conservation on grouse moors.
 Learn how game shooting protects curlews and saves taxpayers £1.3bn.